 Heavy leather-covered boards were often richly decorated with gold tooling.
-The covers were sometimes augmented with pressed brass edges, corners and clasps.
+Sometimes the covers were augmented with pressed brass edges, corners and clasps.

 The bookbinders who produced these lavish Bibles probably did so on a production line basis.
 They were not overly concerned with the book’s long-term durability.
 Often, their binding methods sewed the seeds of these Bibles’ future disintegration.

 The thick and heavy covers were attached to the text block with thin cords.
 The leather along the hinges was pared thinly on its ‘flesh’ side in pursuit of a neat and dainty finish.
-This combination produced bindings that were not robust.
+Sometimes this combination produced bindings that were not robust.

 Common problems with old Bibles

 Over time, heavy usage and rough handling can cause damage.
 Periods spent in the acidic environment of coal-heated houses can degrade the leather covering.
 Years of storage in the dry environment of centrally heated homes can make the leather brittle.

 Usually, a split starts along the front hinge as it is the one that sees the most use.
 Over time the split extends along the whole length of the front cover.
 At that point it doesn’t take much for the heavy cover to eventually detach.

 In turn, this can leave the spine flapping, attached only by the back hinge.
 Eventually, the spine detaches too.
 As time goes on, the back cover may also detach and the text block starts to sustain damage.